Research Groups and Training Centers

 Center for Applied Neuroeconomics

 Located in Northeast Kansas City, Kansas, the JGCP seeks to improve the community's developmental and educational experiences for children, and thus, the children's academic and social achievements.
 In particular, the Project seeks to develop meaningful solutions to what community members, themselves, view as problems.
-Affiliated faculty: Professor Greenwood; affiliated courtesy faculty: Professors Baggett, Carta, Heitzman-Powell, Kamps, Walker, and Wills.
+Affiliated faculty: Professor Brian Boyd; affiliated courtesy faculty: Professors Baggett, Carta, Heitzman-Powell, Kamps, Walker, and Wills.